mbdavid/LiteDB/src/content/docs/Expressions.md

 #### High-Order Functions

-High-Order functions take an array and a lambda expression that is applied to every document in the array
+High-Order functions take an array and a lambda expression that is applied to every document in the array.
+Use `@` symbol to represent inner looped value.

 - `MAP(arr => expr)` returns a new array with the map expression applied to each element
 	- `MAP([1,2,3] => @*2)` returns `[2,4,6]`